Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- The Hawkeyes are outscoring opponents by 16.4 points per game with a +606 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and allow 70.9 per outing (318th in college basketball).
+- The Hawkeyes have a +606 scoring differential, topping opponents by 16.4 points per game.
+They're putting up 87.3 points per game to rank first in college basketball and are allowing 70.9 per outing to rank 318th in college basketball.

-- Iowa's offense has been more effective in Big Ten games this year, tallying 89.2 points per contest, compared to its overall average of 87.3 PPG.
+- Iowa's offense has been more effective in Big Ten games this year, putting up 89.2 points per contest, compared to its overall average of 87.3 PPG.

-- The Hawkeyes are averaging 89.4 points per game at home.
-Away from home, they are averaging 85.9 points per contest.
+- The Hawkeyes are averaging 89.4 points per game this season in home games, which is 3.5 more points than they're averaging in away games (85.9).

-- The Hawkeyes have been racking up 84.7 points per game in their last 10 times on the court, an average that's a little lower than the 87.3 they've scored over the course of the 2022-23 campaign.
+- The Hawkeyes have seen a downturn in scoring recently, putting up 84.7 points per game in their last 10 outings, 2.6 points fewer than the 87.3 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.